Dammit John! Everything you recommend is fantastic how am I supposed to get anything done!?

 - majestic-ocelot said:If you had a million dollars, what would you buy? (cheesy questions are all I can think of)

 i’d buy you a green dress

 but not a real green dress, that’s cruel

-- Anonymous asked:what interview is this quote from?
+- Anonymous said:what interview is this quote from?
 "There are times when Winston, the banjo player, will say something or have made some kind of gesture that is so ridiculously romantic that it actually makes me a bit weak in the knees - and I’m a straight, non-curious male."